truenas/documentation/content/SCALE/SCALEUIReference/Storage/Datasets/EditACLScreens.md

 | **Inherit** | `fd-----` | Enable ACE inheritance. |
 | **No Inherit** | `-------` | Disable ACE inheritance. |
 {{< /expand >}}

 #### Flag Settings - Advanced

-Click the **Advanced** radio button to display the flag settings that not only enable or disable ACE inheritance but also offer finer control for applying an ACE to new files or directories.
+Click the **Advanced** radio button to display the flag settings that enable or disable ACE inheritance and offer finer control for applying an ACE to new files or directories.

 {{< expand "Click here for details" "v" >}}
 ![EditACLNSFv4AdvancedFlagsOptionst](/images/SCALE/22.02/EditACLNSFv4AdvancedFlagsOptions.png "NFSv4 Advanced Flags Options")

 | Flag | CLI Command | Description |